 Tuition and Fees

 *Advanced standing MSW students must pay an additional fee for the required Bridge to Brown course.
-The fee for 2024 – 25 is $6,400.
+The fee for 2025-2026 will be announced as soon as possible.

-**All Washington University students are required to carry health insurance.
-Full-time graduate students on the Danforth Campus are automatically enrolled in (and billed for) the basic student health insurance plan at a cost of $2,580 for 2024-2025 – unless proof of comparable coverage is provided from domestic students.
+^All Washington University students are required to carry health insurance.
+Full-time graduate students on the Danforth Campus are automatically enrolled in (and billed for) the basic student health insurance plan at a cost of – unless proof of comparable coverage is provided from domestic students.
 International students are not eligible to waive out of the insurance plan.
 For details about available plans or waiving options, visit Student Health Services.
 (Health insurance fees are pending state approval and are subject to change.)

 Cost of Attendance